readthedocs/blog/knowing-more-about-ourselves.rst

 .. meta::
    :description lang=en:
-      Collect and analyze project and build data to make better decision about our product with a strong focus on the user experience.
+      Collect and analyze project and build data to make better decisions about our product with a strong focus on the user experience.

 Knowing more about how people use our service